Updated: 7 days ago

 Teacher and student.

-Throughout Castaneda’s books, many instruction and practices were detailed as means of achieving impeccability (not all were expressed or instructed by Don Juan).
+Throughout Castaneda’s books, many instruction and practices were detailed as means of achieving impeccability: a strive for self-actualization (not all were expressed or instructed by Don Juan).
 The following is a tiny sample of these insights.
-Stalking Stalking is slightly reminiscent of the modern day adaptation of mindfulness dissolving victimhood.
+Stalking Stalking is slightly reminiscent of the modern day adaptation of mindfulness, coupled with an intent and focus aimed at dissolving victimhood and deeply understanding our motivations behind our actions and behaviours.
 An observational practice coupled with intent, albeit with a tad more discipline and rigour.
-It is the means by which we may become clearly observant of ourselves.
-It is only ever ourselves that we stalk, and in doing so, uncover self-limiting beliefs and habits.
+It is the means by which we may become clearly observant of modus operandi.
+It is only ever ourselves that we stalk, and in doing so, uncover self-limiting beliefs, motivations, intents and habits.
 As Don Juan puts it:

 “It doesn’t matter what anybody says or does.
 You must be an impeccable man yourself.
 The fight is right here in this chest.
 It takes all the time and all the energy we have to conquer the idiocy in us.
 And that’s what matters.
 The rest is of no importance.
 To be an impeccable warrior will give you vigour and youth and power.” - The Second Ring of Power